1st ANGLICO’s 72nd Anniversary Battle Colors Rededication Ceremony

 |0

-This work, 1st ANGLICO’s 72nd Anniversary Battle Colors Rededication Ceremony [Image 6 of 6], by LCpl Macie Ross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st ANGLICO’s 72nd Anniversary Battle Colors Rededication Ceremony, by LCpl Joseph Helms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT